Farmers want steps to export gur

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MARDAN: The office-bearers of Anjuman-e-Kashtkaran (AK), Khyber Pakhtunkhwa, on Friday demanded the provincial government to take proper steps to export gur to other countries.
+MARDAN: The office-bearers of Anjuman-e-Kashtkaran (AK), Khyber Pakhtunkhwa, have demanded the provincial government to take proper steps to export gur to other countries.

-MARDAN: The office-bearers of Anjuman-e-Kashtkaran (AK), Khyber Pakhtunkhwa, on Friday demanded the provincial government to take proper steps to export gur to other countries.
+MARDAN: The office-bearers of Anjuman-e-Kashtkaran (AK), Khyber Pakhtunkhwa, have demanded the provincial government to take proper steps to export gur to other countries.

 Comments